Sit And Reach Test

 Use Template

-What is a Sit and Reach Test?
+What is the Sit and Reach Test?

 The Sit and Reach Test can be performed in various ways, including with or without shoes, with or without warm-up, and with or without assistance from a partner or coach.
-The test can also be modified to accommodate individuals with physical limitations or disabilities.
+The traditional Sit and Reach Test can also be modified to accommodate individuals with physical limitations or disabilities, thus allowing for a few variations of Sit and Reach Tests.

 This test is helpful because flexibility is essential to physical fitness and can impact overall performance and injury risk.
 The Sit and Reach Test is also relatively easy to administer and requires minimal equipment, making it a popular choice for fitness assessments for men and women.